 I am an applied linguist, researching bilingualism and second language learning.

-I am working as a Senior Lecturer (=Associate Professor) in Bilingualism and Language Learning at the University of Birmingham, UK.
+I am working as an Associate Professor in Bilingualism and Language Learning at the University of Birmingham, UK.

 8 April 2022 — Two articles published in my co-edited special issue on International Journal of Bilingualism

 I co-edited a special issue on Language effects on cognition in bilinguals for the International Journal of Bilingualism, and co-authored the article ‘Researching language and cognition in bilinguals‘ with Prof Luna Filipovic (University of East Anglia), which presents the state-of-the-art and a research agenda for research on linguistic relativity in multilinguals and language learners.

 My own article Language and counterfactual reasoning in Chinese, English and Chinese-English reasoners found that Chinese and English reasoners, as well as Chinese reasoners tested in L1 Chinese or L2 English, use different cues to make inferences in counterfactual reasoning (of the type ‘had X happened, then Y would have happened).

 The special issue also contains articles by Jeannette Altarriba and colleagues, Luna Filipovic, Elena Nicoladis and Helena Hong Gao, Jyotsna Vaid and colleagues, Viorica Marian and colleagues.
 The articles report empirical studies of language effects (linguistic relativity) on attention, memory, decision-making, reasoning and emotion in speakers of more than one language.

 31 March 2022 — I completed my one-month Visiting Professorship at the University of Modena and Reggio Emilia